 A Czech speed merchant who became a fixture on the world superbike stage, known for his aggressive style and resilience after a brutal injury.

-Jakub 'Kuba' Smrž carved out a reputation as a hard-charging, perpetually sideways motorcycle racer from the Czech Republic.
-His career was built on pure grit and a throttle-wide approach, making him a fan favorite on the demanding circuits of the World Superbike Championship.
-For years, he was a consistent points-scorer, often punching above the weight of his privateer machinery, most memorably aboard a Ducati and later a Yamaha.
-Smrž's path was one of a European road racing craftsman, also competing in the British Superbike series and the iconic Suzuka 8 Hours endurance race.
-His toughness was tragically underscored in 2018 when a horrific crash at Germany's Oschersleben circuit left him with a devastating shoulder injury during an endurance event.
-The crash effectively halted his full-time racing career, but his legacy remains that of a tenacious competitor who brought Czech colors to the forefront of production-based racing.
+Jakub Smrž scored consistent points in the World Superbike Championship, often punching above the weight of his privateer machinery aboard a Ducati and later a Yamaha.
+Born in 1983 in the Czech Republic, his hard-charging, throttle-wide approach made him a fan favorite.
+He also competed in the British Superbike series and the Suzuka 8 Hours endurance race.
+In 2018, a horrific crash at Germany's Oschersleben circuit left him with a devastating shoulder injury during an endurance event.
+The crash effectively halted his full-time racing career.
+Smrž brought Czech colors to the forefront of production-based racing.

 1981–1996